What's Behind Minnesota's 'Very Unusual' Lack Of Mosquitos This Summer?

 “The floodwater mosquitos are still very dependent on rain and their eggs can survived unhatched for up to seven years, so if we have one rainy year, that’s all it takes,” said Carlson.

 This is also the time of year when mosquitos carrying the West Nile virus pop up.
-The MMCD hasn’t found any yet, but another hot stretch on the way could change that.MORE NEWS: Hilal Ibrahim Partners With Nordstrom For Store's First Designer Hijab Line
+The MMCD hasn’t found any yet, but another hot stretch on the way could change that.MORE NEWS: Gov. Walz Signs Executive Order Restricting Conversion Therapy In Minnesota

 “Because the Culex species that thrives during the end of the summer, they like that hot weather,” said Carlson.
 “So we still encourage people to wear their bug spray, cover up, try to avoid the peak feeding times, stuff like that.”